 The American president Theodore Roosevelt, who commissioned the coin, wanted a design that emulated the beauty and style of ancient Greek coins.
 The sculptor Augustus Saint-Gaudens designed the now famous coin that many consider to be the most beautiful of all time.
 The obverse side shows Lady Liberty facing forward, her left foot resting on a rock, with a torch in her right hand and an olive branch in her left.
 The sun's rays and the U.S. Capitol building are visible behind and the word “LIBERTY” appears above.
-The year of mintage, the designer's initials “ASG” and a mint mark for San Francisco (mint mark: S) or Denver (mint mark: D) are inscribed on the lower right.
-Coins minted at the Philadelphia facility of the United States Mint have no mint marks.
-Along the periphery of the $20 Saint Gaudens Gold Double Eagles appear 46 tiny stars (48 stars from 1912 on) which were meant to represent the number of states in the union at that time.
+The year of mintage, the designer's initials “ASG” and a mintmark for San Francisco (mintmark: S) or Denver (mintmark: D) are inscribed on the lower right.
+Coins minted at the Philadelphia facility of the United States Mint aren't mintmarked however.
+The 46 or 48 tiny stars that appear along the periphery of each Saint-Gaudens Gold Double Eagle were meant to represent the number of states in the union at that time.
+Therefore, 48 stars appear on the coins since 1912.

-The edge of the $20 Saint Gaudens Gold Double Eagle coins has a special design in that it features 13 raised stars (representing the original 13 states) and the phrase “E PLURIBUS UNUM”.
+The edge of the Gold Double Eagles has a special design in that it features 13 raised stars (representing the original 13 states) and the phrase “E PLURIBUS UNUM”.